jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 This repository hosts all the calendars within the `ical` folder.
 For easier visibility of all calendars in a logical order and having a public iCal URL to subscribe to, view the [GitHub pages site](https://www.gbcbincalendars.co.uk).
 All calendars are also available in HTML and JSON formats.

-The calendar files are updated yearly overwriting the previous year, this is to maintain a consistent iCal subscribe URL.
+The calendar files are updated yearly overwriting the previous year, this is to maintain a consistent URL path for other software and a dynamic iCal subscribe URL.

 ## Original calendar sources